 Awards

-Artists eligible for consideration of the Fellowship must be residents of East Baton Rouge Parish and have maintained that residency for a minimum of 15 consecutive years.
+Eligible artists must be residents of East Baton Rouge Parish and have maintained that residency for a minimum of 15 consecutive years.
 Artists must have maintained an active professional career that has been acknowledged locally, nationally and/or internationally through reviews, awards, exhibitions and other indications that speak to their artistic excellence and level of accomplishment.
-Artists must also be active members of the Baton Rouge community and have demonstrated their commitment to and support of improving the quality of life in Baton Rouge.

 Individuals are nominated by a group of distinguished cultural advisors designated by the Arts Council of Greater Baton Rouge.
-The recipient is announced at the organization’s Annual Meeting each year.
+The recipient is announced at each year at ACGBR’s annual meeting.

 Current Fellowship Recipient